 - Babies do not need to be kept on a pillow or soft surface.
 Encourage babies to explore independent movement.

 - Supporting infants in a variety of positions (e.g., side lying, stomach lying) develops muscles that will help with sitting and standing later on.

 Children benefit from coordinated interdisciplinary care from physicians familiar with OI.
 A number of medical centers across the United States and Canada have OI clinics and/or research programs, often as part of a genetics or bone dysplasia center.
 The OI foundation can assist in helping you find a clinic through our “clinic directory”.

 In other communities, the parents and primary care physician work together to create a network of health care providers for the child with OI.
 Clear and timely communication between all health care providers is important.

 General Pediatric Care

-- Titrate medication dosage to a child’s weight, not age, even with older children and teens.
+- Titrate medication to a child’s weight, not age, even with older children and teens

-- Monitor the use of non-steroidal anti-inflammatory (NSAIDS) drug.
-Some have been linked to retarded bone healing after fracture.
+- Monitor the use of non-steroidal anti-inflammatory (NSAIDS) drugs- some have been linked to retarded bone healing after fracture

 - It is beneficial when PCP office personnel are trained in OI-specific safe handling techniques.

-- Routine screenings are needed for vision, hearing and dental care.
+- Routine screenings for vision, hearing, and dental care

-- Consult with an orthodontist no later than age 7 to assess jaw development, and presence of malocclusions or cross-bite.
+- Consult with an orthodontist no later than age 7 to assess jaw development, and the presence of malocclusions or cross-bite

 - Perform a baseline quantitative Pulmonary Function Test (PFT) on all children with OI at age 5 or when the child can cooperate, and again at maturity (age 20-25 years).
 If PFT is normal, repeat every 2 years.